 December 26, 2018

-The National Institute for Safety and Health (NIOSH) recently joined with the Board of Certified Safety Professionals (BCSP) in order to launch a large-scale effort supporting increased safety efforts for young workers.
+The National Institute for Safety and Health (NIOSH) recently joined with the Board of Certified Safety Professionals (BCSP) in order to launch a large-scale effort supporting increased youth worker safety.
 Young workers are at more risk for workplace illnesses, injuries, and death than workers of any other age group.
 While young workers usually face greater risks resulting from a lack of previous work experience and inadequate rates of safety training, they are also vulnerable to falling prey to illegal and unsafe work practices of unscrupulous employers.

 Young People at Work

 According to the Occupational Safety and Health Administration (OSHA), young workers (individuals who are new to the workforce and up to 24-years-old) face several age-specific workplace hazards that can result in serious illnesses, injuries, or death.
 Some examples of these known hazards include:

 - Pressure to work faster and get the job done;

 - Inadequate safety training and/or lack of supervision;